You have until 19th January 2023 AoE to submit your talk to PyCon Italia 2023!

 Please note that each submitted proposal must include:

 Note: Please do not submit the same talk multiple times and/or to multiple tracks.
 This would only have the effect to generate noise, confusion, and would inevitably pollute the community talk voting process.
 Thank you!

 Python Italia strongly believes in building a truly diverse community, and fully supports the official Python diversity statement.
 To avoid negative experiences, all participants will be asked to agree to a code of conduct that explicitly bans verbal and physical harassment at the conference, including talks.

 Speakers are thus required to avoid any kind of sexual, racist, or religious language and imagery in the talks, to avoid offending groups that might be under-represented at the conference.

-Consider that PyCon 11 is a conference with an audience from a broad geographical area which spans countries and regions with vastly different cultures.
+Consider that PyCon Italia is a conference with an audience from a broad geographical area which spans countries and regions with vastly different cultures.
 What might be considered a “funny, inoffensive joke” in a region might be really offensive (if not even unlawful) in another.
-If you want to add humor, references and images to your talk, avoid any choice that might be offensive to a group which is different from yours.
+If you want to add humour, references and images to your talk, avoid any choice that might be offensive to a group which is different from yours.

 As usual, the talk voting process is fully public.
 Every participant gains the right to vote for talks submitted during the Call For Proposals, as soon as they commit to their presence at the conference by buying a ticket.
 See all the details in the talk voting page (available after the submission deadline has expired).